SceneSmith: Agentic Generation of Simulation-Ready Indoor Scenes: Introduction

 We propose \textbf{SceneSmith}, a hierarchical, agentic framework for generating simulation-ready indoor environments from natural language.
 SceneSmith constructs scenes through a sequence of stages--from architectural layout to furniture placement to small object population--organized as a tree where rooms and supporting surfaces form independent branches.
 Building upon recent advances in agentic AI, each stage is implemented as an interaction between three VLM agents: a designer that proposes scene modifications, a critic that evaluates feasibility and alignment, and an orchestrator that manages iterative refinement.
 Asset generation is tightly integrated through a routing mechanism that combines modern text-to-3D synthesis for static objects, dataset retrieval for articulated furniture, and physical property estimation, ensuring generated scenes are immediately usable for robotics simulation.

 We evaluate SceneSmith across 210 diverse room- and house-level prompts, demonstrating its ability to generate dense, articulated, and physically feasible indoor environments.
 In a user study with 205 participants, SceneSmith achieves 92.2\% average realism win rate and 91.5\% average prompt faithfulness win rate against baselines.
 SceneSmith generates 3-6x more objects than baselines (71.1 vs 11-23 objects per room on average) while maintaining $<$2\% inter-object collisions and 95.6\% of objects remaining stable under physics simulation, compared to 3-29\% collisions and 8-61\% stability for baselines.
 In addition, we demonstrate an end-to-end robot policy evaluation pipeline in which natural-language task descriptions are converted into diverse scene prompts, simulated robots execute policies in the generated environments, and an evaluator agent verifies task completion by jointly reasoning over symbolic scene state and visual observations.
+We also include qualitative demonstrations with teleoperation of a humanoid robot (RB-Y1) and zero-shot policy rollouts, further illustrating the suitability of SceneSmith scenes for robot simulation.

 In summary, our key contributions are: \begin{itemize}[nosep] \item We introduce \textbf{SceneSmith}, a hierarchical, agentic framework for constructing simulation-ready indoor environments from natural language, designed to support scalable robot training and evaluation. \item We develop an \textbf{integrated asset generation and routing pipeline} combining text-to-3D synthesis with retrieval for articulated objects, augmenting all assets with collision geometry and physical properties. \item We show that SceneSmith \textbf{outperforms all baselines} in user studies and automated metrics, generating denser, collision-free, and physically stable scenes. \item We demonstrate SceneSmith in an \textbf{end-to-end robotics evaluation pipeline}, from natural-language task descriptions to automatic success verification. \end{itemize}